-This homemade orange lip balm recipe is made with all natural ingredients like pure beeswax, Vitamin E, honey and sweet orange essential oil!
+This homemade orange lip balm recipe is made with all natural ingredients like pure beeswax, Vitamin E and sweet orange essential oil!

 With 4 girls in the house, we seem to go through an insane amount of lip balm!
 Honestly, I feel like I would buy a pack of Burts Bees chapsticks only to have hem disappear in a week. (its almost as bad as those disappearing bobby pins!)